cmeury/yamkins/README.md

 # Development

+## Maven

+- It may be necessary to set up your settings.xml file according to the instructions on the [Jenkins website](https://wiki.jenkins-ci.org/display/JENKINS/Plugin+tutorial#Plugintutorial-SettingUpEnvironment).
+- If you are using a local Maven repository that mirrors the Jenkins repo, please ensure the new URL is configured: http://repo.jenkins-ci.org/public/

 ## Debugging the plugin with Intellij IDEA

 As described at the [Jenkins website](https://wiki.jenkins-ci.org/display/JENKINS/Plugin+tutorial#Plugintutorial-DebuggingaPlugin), create a new maven run configuration with the